bealugirma23/folder-manager/readme.md

 # Folder management

+## python script for managing downloads folder

-## when you run it files in the download folder will be adjusted by there file type
+### when you run it files in the download folder will be adjusted by there
+### file type